cbrown5/cbrown5.github.io/_posts/2015-09-17-digitising-graphs.md

     abline(h = seq(0, 1, by = 0.1))
     abline(v = seq(0, 1, by = 0.1))

-Now use `locator()` to locate the corners on your imported graph:
+Now use `locator()` to locate the corners on your imported graph.
+You need to run the `locator()` function then click on the bottom left hand corner and top right hand corner of the graph:

     xycorners <- locator(2)
     xycorners <- cbind(xycorners$x, xycorners$y)

 Now enter the values of the corners.
-For instance, here I used locator to find the bottom left corner (110E by 45 S) and the top right (160E by 15S).
+For instance, here I used locator to click the bottom left corner (110E by 45 S) and the top right (160E by 15S).

     xycvals <- matrix(c(110, 160, -45, -15),
         nrow = 2, byrow = F)